udexon/MetaProgrammingDummies/_SAIGON/Grounded_Graph_Variables.md

 The biggest question is this:

 - How do we interface mainstream programming paradigms to stack programming paradigm?
-Enter SAIGON and SAIGON ISYA?
+- Enter SAIGON and SAIGON ISYA?

-Human senses are also limited.
+:: Human senses are also limited.
 Hence we see and hear mostly, as inputs.
 Temporary variables in brain are bigger in number, as they are accumulated over time, based on inputs from sensory organs, and are used from time to time, when needed.
 People with short memory have less intellectual ability.

-Forth-ish piecewise function construction: Forthers call it colon definition.
+### Forth-ish piecewise function construction

+Forthers call it colon definition.
 Non Forthers would have too many theoretical mental blocks due to paradigmatic differences.
 Thou shalt not .... for ....

 Programming paradigms are like religions, where fanatical adherents would write emotionally against each other.
 While the common mortals do not have access to evidence artifacts beyond the Internet, most programmers would recall Dijkstra's admonition against "goto".
 We do not know for sure how paradigmatic factionalism has affected the desire of programmers in learning a certain programming language, but the number of subscribers to /r/Forth on Reddit might be a telling indicator, given its status as one of the oldest surviving programming languages.